Chalceus guaporensis

-Chalceus guaporensis is a species of freshwater fish in the family Chalceidae that inhabits northern South America.
-Alongside C. epakros and C. spilogyros, it was added to the genus Chalceus in the year 2004.
+Chalceus guaporensis is a species of freshwater fish belonging to the family Chalceidae that inhabits northern South America.
+Alongside C. epakros and C. spilogyros, it was added to the genus Chalceus in 2004.

 Description

 Visually, C. guaporensis is similar to other Chalceus species, with metallic scales and a vivid caudal fin (often reddish or pinkish).
 It is also within the average size range of the genus, reaching 17.4 cm SL.
 It has a darker stripe down each side that reaches the caudal peduncle; C. guaporensis and C. epakros are the only two members of the genus Chalceus to sport this lateral stripe, differentiating them from the other three.
 C. guaporensis also usually has humeral spots (a dark spot above each pectoral fin), but they are not as well-defined as those in C. spilogyros or C. epakros.
 C. guaporensis and C. epakros share a more elongated and pointed snout than other Chalceus species, but it is more pronounced in C. epakros.

 Chalceus guaporensis and C. epakros also both lack a fontanel (soft, membranous spot) between the parietal and frontal bones of the head.
 However, C. guaporensis has seven pelvic fin rays, as opposed to eight in other Chalceus species, which is the most certain method of visual identification.